AltF02/AltF02/README.md

 **DankDumpster/DankDumpster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I’m currently learning python, go and javascript.
+I’m currently learning python, rust, go and javascript.
 I create discord bots, reddit bots and api's.
 I work with postgresql and sqlite databases.
 If you have the time, please take look at my projects

 Some of my open source projects that I'm the most proud of: